Longo Lab Members

 Senior Research Scientist

 Robert Butler received his Bachelor’s Degree from Occidental College and his Master’s and PhD degrees from Illinois Institute of Technology, specializing in comparative genomics and bioinformatics.
 His pre-doctoral and doctoral work examined developmental genetics and evolutionary adaptation of microorganisms in a range of pathogenic and commensal roles, exploring horizontal and vertical inheritance of novel traits.
 His postgraduate research in psychiatric genomics integrated large-scale patient cohorts, animal models, and iPSC in vitro analysis to understand heritability in multiple psychiatric phenotypes including smoking behaviors, Alzheimer’s and neuropsychiatric disorders.
-Since joining the Longo Lab in 2020, Robert has compared mouse and human multi-omic datasets to better define their shared heritability in neurodegenerative disorders and identify early biomarkers of disease progression.
-Focusing on neurotrophin-associated signaling, he is examining altered pathways and cell types that are modified in models of tau and amyloid pathology to inform new gene targets and novel drug compounds with increased likelihood of translation to human therapies.
+Since joining the Longo Lab in 2020, Robert has compared mouse and human multi-omic datasets to better define their shared heritability in neurodegenerative disorders and identify early biomarkers of and cell types implicated in disease progression.
+Focusing on neurotrophin-associated signaling, he is examining altered single-cell & spatial transcriptomics, proteomics and cellular communication in models of tau and amyloid pathology to inform new gene targets and novel drug compounds with increased likelihood of translation to human therapies.

 Lab Manager